Football fan ‘consumed’ by gambling thought he was better off dead – inquest

 Mr Long, who was from Buckinghamshire but had lived in London since 2012, was a big Liverpool FC fan.

-In a pen portrait read in court by Mr Long’s sister Chloe, he was described as “intelligent, quick-witted and endlessly kind”, but that “gambling took hold” and “consumed” him.
+In a pen portrait read in court this morning by his sister, he was described as “intelligent, quick-witted and endlessly kind”, but that “gambling took hold” and “consumed” him.

 Ms Long said: “The gambling products he encountered were not harmless entertainment.
 They stripped away Ollie’s enjoyment of the game he loved so much.